 - Erythromycin topical ointment: Use of topical antibiotic ointment in the inferior fornix if the lesion is draining or if there is an accompanying blepharoconjunctivitis.
 The topical ointment does not cure the sty itself, but helps in the prevention of the spread of infection (1).
 No antibiotics should be used without doctor’s prescription.

-- Lid scrubs: Lid scrubs typically contain a mild shampoo or saline solution.
+- Lid scrubs: Lid scrubs typically contain a saline solution.
 They promote eyelid hygiene by clearing off the debris from the lid margin, which in turn helps in the resolution of sty.
 They should only be used on a doctor’s recommendation(4).

 - Oral antibiotics: In a few cases, if an untreated chronic sty develops into cellulitis, then your baby’s doctor might prescribe oral antibiotics (1).

 - Incision and drainage: In very rare cases, where topical and systemic antibiotics don’t work, incision and drainage might be done to remove the infected tissue with pus from the sty (4).

 The treatment for both internal and external hordeolum is the same.
 Never massage or touch a sty since it may accidentally pop and cause the fluids to drain into the eye.
 It is always good to seek a doctor’s advice even before trying home remedies.